Christian-Braga/AutoHyper/README.md

 - 1. Provide a **clear and consistent interface** for different HPO strategies: at the moment `grid search`, `random search`, and `evolutionary algorithms`.
+  (see the Example notebook to have more information about this optimization methods: )

 - 2. Leverage **nested cross-validation** to deliver **robust and unbiased** estimates of out-of-sample model performance.